damiensedgwick/napp/README.md

 Below are some potential use cases for a Nano App.

-**UI/UX Experimentation** - Use HTMX's dynamic capabilities to experiment with different user interface flows and interactions.
+**UI/UX Experimentation** - Use HTMX's dynamic capabilities to experiment with different user events.

 **Proof of Concepts** - Create lightweightapps to showcase the feasibility of a technical concept for clients or team members.